San Francisco has kicker Robbie Gould back against Ravens

 Redskins: QB Colt McCoy, WR Paul Richardson, RB Wendell Smallwood, S Jeremy Reaves, CB Aaron Colvin, LB Ryan Kerrigan, C Ross Pierschbacher.

-Panthers: DE Wes Horton, OL Brad Lundblade, OL Greg Little, OLB Marquis Haynes, LB Jordan Kunasyzk, WR Brandon Zylstra, CB Corn Elder.
+Panthers: DE Wes Horton, DT Woodrow Hamilton, OL Greg Little, OLB Marquis Haynes, LB Jordan Kunasyzk, WR Brandon Zylstra, CB Corn Elder.

 TENNESEE-INDIANAPOLIS